martafilipa/subjective_test/README.md

 This application targets displays of resolution greater than or equal to `1080p`.
 As such, the recommended test image size is `940 x 880`.

-The image files are to be saved in the [public/images/test](public/images/test) folder and are to follow this naming convention:
+The image files need to be saved in the [public/images/test](public/images/test) folder and follow this naming convention:

 `{reference image ID}_{other identifiers}.{file extension}`